wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-spcontent/includes/7-exercise-using-mocks.md

 }
 ```

 Apply similar logic to the methods that implement write operations.
-However, in these cases we simply want the web part to do nothing as there is nothing to simulate in a write operation.
+However, in these cases we simply want the web part to do nothing as there's nothing to simulate in a write operation.
 Locate the methods `_onAddListItem`, `_onUpdateListItem` and `onDeleteListItem` and add the following line to the top of each method.
 This will exit the function if the web part is running in the local workbench:

 ```typescript
 if (!this._isSharePoint) { return; }